New Maruti Suzuki Ertiga vs Mahindra Marazzo: Specifications comparison

 |Transmission||5-speed MT, 4-speed AT/5-speed MT||6-speed MT|

-Unsurprisingly, the Ertiga, being the smaller and lighter MPV here, will likely be more efficient, by quite a margin.
-Claimed efficiency for the current-gen Ertiga is pegged at 24.52kpl for the diesel, 17.5kpl for the petrol-manual and 17kpl for the petrol-auto, and the new Ertiga will almost certainly improve on those figures.
-The Marazzo, despite being significantly larger, claims to return an impressive 17.3kpl, but that will likely be no match for the new Ertiga’s efficiency figures.
+Unsurprisingly, the Ertiga, being the smaller and lighter MPV here, is more efficient, by quite a margin.
+Claimed efficiency for the new Ertiga is pegged at 25.47kpl for the diesel, 19.34kpl for the petrol-manual and 18.69kpl for the petrol-auto.
+These numbers show a marked improvement over the older-gen model’s figures by 0.95kpl, 1.84kpl and 1.69kpl, respectively.
+The Marazzo, despite being significantly larger, claims to return an impressive 17.3kpl.
+However, the Mahindra’s figure is significantly lower than the Maruti’s.

-Expect the new Ertiga to cost about Rs 50,000 more than the current model.
-Even with the hike in price, the new Ertiga will most likely be a superb value-for-money proposition, but it’ll be interesting to see if buyers will instead be tempted to buy the significantly larger Marazzo, especially since prices for it start at Rs 9.99 lakh and go all the way up to Rs 13.90 lakh.
+Prices for the new Ertiga are as competitive as the previous one, with understandable increases due to the added features and safety kit.
+The range now starts at Rs 7.44 lakh and goes up to Rs 10.90 lakh.
+Even with the hike in price, the new Ertiga is a superb value-for-money proposition, but it’ll be interesting to see if buyers will instead be tempted to buy the significantly larger Marazzo, especially since prices for it start at Rs 9.99 lakh and go all the way up to Rs 13.90 lakh.

 |Prices (ex-showroom, Delhi)|